Mass-independent scheme for enhancing spatial quantum superpositions: Conclusion and Discussion

 In this paper, we propose a mass independent scheme to obtain large spatial superposition.
 We analytically and numerically studied two possible trajectories which we call the triangular trajectory and the inverse trajectory.
 We found that given an initial spatial splitting $\Delta z_{0}=1$ $\mu \text{m}$, an initial velocity $v_{0}=0.01$ $\text{m}/\text{s}$ and total time $\tau=0.1$ $\text{s}$, the maximum superposition size achievable with the triangular trajectory is $632~{\rm \mu m}$, and $400$ $\mu \text{m}$ for the inverse trajectory.
 This represents a 400 to 632 times enhancement on the initial splitting and is completely independent of the mass used.

-For both the triangular and inverse trajectories, we chose to require the wave packets to return exactly to their initial positions.
-In principle, however, as long as the spatial separation between the wave packets is less than or equal to the initial splitting, we can likely recombine the trajectories of the two wave packets coherently.
+For both the triangular and the inverse trajectories, we chose to require the wave packets to return approximately to their initial positions.
+In principle, however, as long as the spatial separation between the wave packets is less than or equal to the initial splitting, we can likely recombine the trajectories of the two wave packets coherently via the Stern-Gerlach setup, see~\cite{zhou2022}.

 It may not be necessary to accelerate the nanocrystal to the desired initial velocity by the Stern-Gerlach apparatus.
 We could for example consider the nanocrystal falling in a gravitational field while the wires remain stationary in the gravitational field.
 Since the gravitational acceleration is about 9.8 ${\rm m/s^{2}}$, we can easily achieve a large relative velocity between the nanocrystal and the wire and thus realize the same scattering process.
 We will provide the details of this construction in near future.